ovh-ux/ovh-ui-angular/packages/oui-tooltip/README.md

 ## Accessibility

-If there is no `aria-label` attribute, the directive create one based on `oui-tooltip` on the trigger.
+If there is no `aria-label` attribute, the directive create one based on `oui-tooltip` value on the trigger element.

 ## API